barakbri/AutoNeta/README.md

 # Need help?
 Found a bug?
 Additional features?

 We are always glad to help.
-We are available at Tzviel Frostig, <tfrostig at gmail dot com> and Barak Brill, <barakbri at mail dot tau dot ac dot il>.
+We are available at Tzviel Frostig, tfrostig at gmail dot com and Barak Brill, barakbri at mail dot tau dot ac dot il.
 You can also report issues via the following link:

 https://github.com/barakbri/AutoNeta/issues